Refsheet/refsheet-site/README.md

 ## Testing

-[Travis CI][3] will take care of testing out our app when you commit changes and push them up to the repository.
+CircleCI handles testing and deploys to Amazon.
+Google Cloud Build handles testing and deploy to Kubernetes.
 If you want to test things locally, swell!
 Uh, run `rspec` against the project.
 Or, use an IDE like [RubyMine][4], it'll do this for you.
 Specs live in `./specs`.

 ## Maintainer

-This project is built and maintained by Will, and you can reach him at [@refsheet on Twitter](https://twitter.com/refsheet).
+This project is built and maintained by Mau, and you them reach him at [@refsheet on Twitter](https://twitter.com/refsheet).

 ## Special Thanks